metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_manager_v1_manifest.md

 Required:

 - `name` (String) Name is an enum which identifies the Manager Deployment container by name.
-Supported values are: tigera-voltron, tigera-manager, tigera-es-proxy
+Supported values are: tigera-voltron, tigera-manager, tigera-ui-apis, and tigera-es-proxy (deprecated).

 Optional: